What is book bag gifting?

 The book bag is a very valuable resource.
 My children always get excited about receiving one, as do I and we really appreciate the treasures inside.

-Where to get your Read, Write, Count bag
+Where to get your Read Write Count with the First Minister bag

 Bags are sent directly to schools via your local authority.
 For any questions about how to receive your bag, contact your local coordinator.
 If your child does not attend school or you are home-schooling your child/ren, please contact your local authority coordinator to receive your free bag.